MinhDg00/EM/README.md

   * JointSol_rep.R is revised DML algorithm by Lee & Liu to fit our case
   * UpdatePhi_rep.c is the script to update the new parameter Phi
   * cv_dml.R is the script containing cross validation as well as dmlpath function ( fit model for a vector of lambdas)
-  * mvnorm.R is an open package for multivariate normal distribution
+  * mvnorm.R is an open package for multivariate normal distribution.
+You will need to install the package to run the script

 #### Note
   * To run R code, you first need to compile the C code on your local machine